mosabami/SuperAKS-App/README.md

 1. Select your worker registry
 1. Select the v1 tag

 AKS DevX tool will automatically create a draft of deployment and service manifest files ready for you to modify to suit your needs within the manifests folder in the folder you selected as your output folder.
-These files can then be updated to include required environment variables, specify resources and limits, proper labeling for deployment and service selectors, etc. For the rest of this workshop however we will use the manifest files already provided in the k8s folder in the fib-calculator folder.
+These files can then be updated to include required environment variables, specify resources and limits, proper labeling for deployment and service selectors, etc.

+For the rest of this workshop however, we will use the manifest files already provided in the k8s folder in the root directory.

 ### Deploy required resources